Diego Masi

-In the communications field, in 1972 he founded Promotions Italia, which became the most important Promotion Marketing Agency in Italy and of which he was president from 1972 to 2009, when the agency became part of WPP group.
+In 1972, he founded the marketing agency Promotions Italia, where he was president from 1972 until 2009 when the agency became part of WPP group.
 From 2005 to 2008 he was Vice-president of J. W. Thompson and president of Rmg-Connect, on behalf of WPP Italian Group.

-In 2008 he founded PromoDigital, a company dealing with buzz marketing campaigns for social media.
+In 2008 he founded the marketing company PromoDigital.
 He was chairman of PromoDigital until April 2010, when the company was sold to Teads.